sendahug/send-hug-backend/README.md

 2. The server uses Jose to decode and verify the token.
 (Done by the `verify_jwt()` function.)

-3. Once the JWT is decoded and verified, the user's permissions (taken from the token payload) are checked.
+3. Once the JWT is decoded and verified, the user's data (including permissions) is fetched from the back-end (done by the `get_current_user` function).
 Each endpoint that requires authorisation contains a string, which is then compared to the user's permissions.
-(Done by the `check_permissions()` function.)
+(Done by the `check_user_permissions()` function.)
+  - There's one exception to this, which is the `POST /users` endpoint.
+Since at that point the user doesn't exist in the internal database yet, fetching the permissions would fail.
+This endpoint is the only endpoint that still uses the Auth0 roles.
+A new user is automatically assigned the `NewUser` role, which includes the `post:user` permission, in Auth0.
+This allows them to create a user, which is then used for all subsequent visits.

 Endpoints that require authorisation are marked with the `@requires_auth` decorator.
 The function creating the decorator is written in full in [`auth.py`](./auth.py).